U.S. Embassy Jakarta, Indonesia - JAK

 Social Security Number – To learn about the U.S. Social Security Administration benefits available to Legal Permanent Residents, and how to apply for a social security number card, visit the Social Security Administration website.

-Diversity Visa Applicants: Additional Information – If you are interviewing for a Diversity Visa (DV), all of the above instructions apply to you.
-Please schedule and attend a medical examination prior to your visa interview; enroll in the required courier service; and gather the required documents.
-Below are additional instructions that apply only to DV applicants.
+If you are interviewing for a Diversity Visa (DV), all of the above instructions apply to you.
+Schedule and attend a medical examination before your visa interview; enroll in the required courier service; and gather the required documents.

 Bring to your interview